matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ## `L1Signer`

-This class is to be used in browser environemt to do zkSync-related operations on Layer 1.
+This class is to be used in browser environemt to do zkSync-related operations on layer 1.
 This class extends `ethers.providers.JsonRpcSigner` and so supports all the methods available for it.

 The easiest way to construct it from the `Web3Provider`.